 Because of this, having many high-quality candidates in your talent pool — ones you have detailed and up-to-date profiles for and can reach out to with personalized, well-timed nurture messaging with ease — is essential.
 (More so “Plan 1A” than “Plan B”.)

-Regularly assess satisfaction with your talent mobility program.
+Regularly review satisfaction with your talent mobility program

 Having a robust talent management tech stack both TA and HR can leverage to track employees and gauge their fit for job openings is critical to your mobility program’s success.